 European Union citizens

-If you'd like to retire in Portugal as a European Union (EU) citizen or citizen of a European Free Trade Association nation, it's relatively straightforward.
 You can stay in Portugal for up to three months as a tourist; after three months, you must apply for a Certificate of Residency known as a Certificado do Registo de Cidadão da União Europeia or CRUE.
 You can get a CRUE at your local City Council.

 Non-EU citizens

-A range of residence permits are available for individuals born outside of the European Union.
+A range of residence permits are available for individuals born outside the European Union.
 You're usually granted a temporary residence permit.
 After five years of residency, you can apply for a permanent residence permit.
-A permanent residence permit also opens up the door to applying for Portuguese citizenship.
+A permanent residence permit also opens the door to applying for Portuguese citizenship.

 US citizens